RM 1,837 Find Cheap Flights from Southeast Asia to Finland

 • How many cities have direct flights to Finland?

 From Southeast Asia, there are direct flights to Finland from 3 cities.
-The city with the most direct flights is Singapore, with 17 direct flights each week.
+The city with the most direct flights is Bangkok, with 22 direct flights each week.

 • How many direct flights to Finland are there each day?